shivajimedida/lwacm/README.md

    because the calculation of p and u does not depend on the previous values ?
    No, because the calculation of f[] still depends on p[0][]

+7, is it a good practice to merge the formulas to speed up calculation? e.g change "3.0*1.0/36.0" into "1.0/12.0" No worries, the compiler will do this instead